jason-a-phillips/scalable-site-miner/README.md

 4. Start a worker in /worker with "node .".

 # Explanation of the application
-1. When you start the controller, the controller first looks for any workers that have registered themselves as being alive.
+1. When you start the controller, it first looks for any workers that have registered themselves as being alive.
 2. The controller checks their status and sets them to "active" if they just registered themselves and have no work assigned to them yet.
 3. The controller will count how many active workers exist, compare it to the previous count and equally distribute jobs to each active worker.
 4. When you start a worker (you can start as many workers as you like), it gives itself a unique identity and registers itself with the controller as being alive.